CleasbyCode/pdvzip/README.md

 You can now share your zip-embedded PNG image on the relevant supported platforms.

 ```

-Once the ZIP file has been embedded within a PNG image, it can be shared on your chosen hosting site or '*executed*' whenever you want to access the embedded file(s).
+After embedding the ZIP within an image, it can then be posted on a variety of social media/image hosting sites.
+"Execute" the image whenever you want to access the embedded file(s).

 ## Extracting Your Embedded File(s)
 **Linux** ***(Make sure image file has executable permissions)***